Dr. Ronald B. Standler

 My main webpage on copyright of music discusses copyright of sheet music and sound recordings.
 I have also posted a collection of links to resources on music copyright law.

 I posted a provocative essay on defects in current copyright law in the USA that might not protect a new edition of public-domain works (e.g., musical compositions by J.S.
 Bach).
 This essay also discusses the legal standard for copyrightability of derivative works (e.g., arrangements) in music, and the minimum length of a copyrightable theme in music.
 I am not encouraging anyone to copy new editions of old music.
-The only purpose of this essay is to encourage enactment of a federal statute to protect the labor, skill, and expense of scholars who produce new editions.
+The only purpose of this essay is to encourage enactment of a federal statute to protect the labor, skill, and expense of scholars who produce new editions of public-domain works.

 copyright for neither ideas nor facts